top of page

 If you want to bill tenants for their utility usage, also known as utility sub-billing, you’ll need to measure how much each tenant uses and determine the costs.
 It’s all about tracking usage and making sure everyone pays for what they use.

-You’ll need to measure how much each tenant uses electricity, water, and gas.
-Then, you invoice them based on their actual usage.
+The process includes measuring how much each tenant uses electricity, water, and gas, and then invoicing them based on their actual usage.
 This way, everyone pays their fair share, and it keeps things transparent and fair for everyone in the building.

 In this article, we’ll go over some tips and other tenant billing solutions to help you set up fair and accurate utility sub-billing for your tenants.